cedric-cnam/WSVPA/FST-TCS/rebuttal/rebuttal.md

 In particular, the authors could spend fewer pages repeating already established concepts from the literature and integrate Appendix D into the main paper.

+REMAINS TO DO :
+references :
+- [ ] 75: maybe cite Parsing as intersection by Nederhof and Satta (2003)
+- [ ] 126: you should cite Knuth's generalization of Dijkstra's algorithm for superiority, he defines the notion for functions of arbitrary arity, so not just semirings (but multioperator monoids); you should give an example for superiority in the semiring notation (with $\otimes$)
+Moreover, the `corresponds' is wrong, since superiority generalizes non-negative edge weights
+- [ ] PS: Knuth's definition of superiority includes monotonicity
+- [ ] 143: Lemma 4 is Lemma 3 in [21]
+- [ ] 195: references: there is earlier research on symbolic automata, e.g. Veanes (2013)
+- [ ]  Ref [22] and [23] both seem to refer to the same work by Mohri

+- [ ] 51--53: the jump from automata to grammars is uneasy and not really necessary, as the paper mainly deals with automata
+- [ ] 57: weighted automata don't have ASTs, but runs
+- [ ] 60: other approaches use multioperator monoids or valuation monoids, so `at minima a semiring' is wrong
+- [ ] 116: $\oplus$ `combines two values into a single one' as well (in fact, every   binary operation does)
+- [ ] 136: what implies?
+- [ ] 153: quantify $x$ and the family ($y_i$) for $i ∈ ℕ$
+- [ ] 155--156: alphabets are usually finite and non-empty sets
+- [ ] 159: denoted by; also it seems like $\bar\Phi$ is a ($\Sigma \cup \Sigma \times \Delta$)-indexed family, why don't you introduce it like this
+- [ ] 161--171: use an itemize environment
+- [ ] 162--165: I think these should also hold for $\Delta$, why don't you write this explicitly?
+- [ ] 188: the definition of $\bigoplus_\Delta$ can be seen to be implicit.
+Please fully quantify the alphabets of a label theory
+- [ ] 208: What does $T$ compute?
+- [ ] 219: resp.\@
+- [ ] 220--221: you mean that a term CONTAINING $w_{ij}(…)$ equal to 0 is ignored
+- [ ] 238: text in the margin, also it is not clear whether the if refers to the entire line or just the right definition
+- [ ] 284: $x$ is a variable, so it should be typeset in math mode
+- [ ] 291: I'd at least say once that $\Delta_i$, $\Delta_c$, and $\Delta_r$ are pairwise disjoint (or explain the symbol)
+- [ ] 297: the extension here is not as in Section 3, there, the different function hat at least similar types
+- [ ] 299: every line expands into the margin; moreover, in the rightmost equation of line three, in the application of $w_c$, $p'$ and $q'$ are swapped
+- [ ] 316: equation extends into margin
+- [ ] 331: I think the application of $w_c$ is wrong (same with $w_r$ and $w_i$ later), shouldn't the : be a comma and what is q in the middle?
+- [ ] 336: how are states (which are in $Q$) pushed onto the stack if $\Gamma = \Delta_c \times P$?
+- [ ] 339: what are $j$ and $c$, do you mean $i$ and $d$?
+- [ ] 341: shouldn't there be a transition for returning from a measure?
+- [ ] 348: for?  do you mean accepted by?  but the language of an swA isn't defined either
+- [ ] 354: readers may have an easier time seeing this argument if you say that $S$ is extremal.
+You should say in the preliminaries that S is extremal if and only if $\leq_\oplus$ is total.
+- [ ] 371: How is it ensured that the symbol $<c,p>$ isn't popped and pushed again later during the computation?
+- [ ] 376: I do not understand the and at termination, and its correctness part.
+What do you want to express?
+- [ ] 379: Almost all update equations need to compute infinite sums.
+Don't you think that the assumption of $\bar\Phi$ being effective is pretty strong and gives your the result `for free'?
+I think you should at least elaborate on this and say to what degree your effective label theory is a generalization of the decidable label theory of unweighted symbolic automata.
+- [ ] 629: typical references for regular tree grammars are Brainerd (1969) and  Gecseg and Steinby (1984)
+- [ ] 654: an intuition for the $\bar q$ would have made understanding the construction far easier

+R3 :

+- [ ] l.
+100. Shouldn't the first measure end before the second starts?
+This would make $O$ a forest rather than a tree - easily fixed with a "piece" root element.
+- [ ] l.
+220. The sentence starting here is somewhat confusing (and possibly wrong, depending on if $q'$ and $q''$ are intended to be distinct).
+I suppose that the point is that one can quit the recursion "early" whenever $w_{ij}$ returns $0$, but the language could be clearer, something like "Since $0$ is absorbing for $\times$, and the identity element for $+$ in $S$, if $w_{ij}(q,a,b,q'')$ is $0$ (meaning there is no transition from $q$ to $q'$ reading $a$ and $b$) that entire term can be ignored in the sum."
+- [ ] l.
+288: same as on line 100, measure 1 should maybe end before measure 2
+- [ ] l.
+434: $swM$??

 List of mistakes:
 - [x] 17: who -> which; missing comma after swT
 - [x] 18: superfluous comma